Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 or **TR-064**.
 Even though this protocol was designed to be used over the internal network only, it's been used to configure routers over the internet.
-Remote command injection vulnerabilities in this protocol have been used to extract things like WiFi cerdentials from routers remotely with just a few packets.
+Remote command injection vulnerabilities in this protocol have been used to extract things like WiFi credentials from routers remotely with just a few packets.

 This router has a binary conveniently named `/bin/tr064`; if we take a look,